 Reset Settings #

-Once you have configured the WooCommerce Cost of Goods module for your shop and enabled it for your products, you can go to any product’s edit page and see it rendered just below the product description editor section.
+Once you have configured the WooCommerce Cost of Goods plugin for your shop and enabled it for your products, you can go to any product’s edit page and see it rendered just below the product description editor section.

 Here, you can provide the preferred details and click on the Save Changes button.

 Once saved, you will be able to view the cost of goods report with auto-calculated details.
 Here is an example report, created by the WooCommerce Cost of Goods plugin of the Booster plugin.